New – Request for Comments on Draft Water Quality Best Management Practices for Chlorothalonil

 Movement and Breakdown in the Environment

-Chlorothalonil enters the environment directly through its labelled uses.
+Chlorothalonil enters the environment directly through its labeled uses.
 In the environment, chlorothalonil breaks down or degrades, and it can also move offsite.
 It is relatively insoluble in water (less than 1 mg/L), binds tightly to soil (average Koc = 3113 mL/goc), and is considered slightly to hardly mobile.3 Chlorothalonil is not considered to be persistent in the environment, and half-lives less than 23 days have been reported in field dissipation studies.
 Chlorothalonil is stable to hydrolysis under acidic conditions and is moderately susceptible to hydrolysis under neutral to basic conditions (half-life: 4-64 days).
 It can also degrade via photolysis in clear, shallow water with environmentally relevant half-lives of 0.4 (pH 7) and 23 days (pH 5).
 Volatilization is not expected to be a major route of dissipation from either soil or water (Henry’s Law Constant = 2.6 x 10-7 atm-m3/mol).3

 The main route of dissipation is transformation to the major degradate 4-hydroxychlorothalonil through soil metabolism (aerobic soil half-life: 2-58 days).
 Half-life may be dependent on application rate with higher rates resulting in longer half-lives.3 4-Hydroxychlorothalonil is more mobile and persistent than chlorothalonil.3